sunny0826/guoxudong.io/content/en/post/skypilot/index.md

 ### Public IP and Ports

-If you prefer to access your clusters using ssh or gradio, you can use the following command to get the cluster's Public IP:
+If you prefer to access your clusters using ssh, you can use the following command to get the cluster's Public IP:

 ```bash
 sky status --ip <your-custom-name>